Ely404/Minipote/README.md

 ### 🚀 Installation and Usage

-This extension is not on the VS Code Marketplace.
-Installation is done manually via a .vsix file.
+This extension is not on the VS Code Marketplace. `Installation is done manually via a .vsix file`.

 ## 1. For Users